MAI-Lab-West-China-Hospital/Brain-MRI-data-sorting-and-artifacts-detection/README.md

+# A lightweight brain MRI sorting model
-# This is the official implementation of "" published in Journal of Medical Systems.
+## This is the official implementation of "" published in Journal of Medical Systems.
 ## Prediction with trained model